-Therefore, you can expect speed tests, streaming tests, and comparisons in terms of torrenting, device compatibility, customer support – and of course – pricing, where we’ll see major differences between the two VPNs.
+Still, we’ll test each provider and basically do a mini-review of both of them in this article.
+Therefore, you can expect speed tests, streaming tests, and comparisons in terms of torrenting, device compatibility, customer support, and, of course, pricing, where we’ll see major differences between the two VPNs.

 PIA vs ExpressVPN: Apps & Ease of Use

 This PIA vs ExpressVPN comparison will start with the applications and device compatibility.
-I can say that both providers do reasonably well in this regard, as both of them support platforms like Windows, iOS, Android, Linux, and macOS.
+We can say that both providers do reasonably well in this regard, as both of them support platforms like Windows, iOS, Android, Linux, and macOS.

 In other words, they have native clients for these platforms, allowing you to install them without further tweaks and fiddling – even when talking about a Linux VPN app.
 ExpressVPN, being among the best providers out there, still takes the lead regarding device compatibility for other platforms.